javigs82/ddd-spring-startwars-api/README.md

 # Domain Driven Design - Start Wars API
 This project aims to develop restful endpoints about start wars entities provided by [swapi](https://swapi.co/) while applying principles of Domain Driven Design.

 This project is written in java8 under spring-boot web framework using futures to complete tasks in a asynchronous way.

+In this project you'll see the following in action:
+ - Domain Driven Design: Domains, Ports and Adapters
+ - API Rest
+ - Spring Boot
+ - Java 8 : Functional Interfaces, Lambda & Optional
+ - Asynchronism with Completable Futures
+ - Unit Test: MockMvc

 ## Requirements